projectara/greybus-spec/source/special.rst

 .. c:function:: int ap_ready(void);

-    The AP sends a request to the module in order to confirm that the AP is now ready to receive requests over its firmware cport and the module can start firmware download process.
-Until this request is received by the module, it shall not send any requests on the firmware cport.
+    The AP sends a request to the module in order to confirm that the AP is now ready to receive requests over its bootrom cport and the module can start firmware download process.
+Until this request is received by the module, it shall not send any requests on the bootrom cport.

 .. c:function:: int firmware_size(u8 stage, u32 *size);